MikhailKravets/mkdocs_puml/README.md

 </pre>

 code blocks.
-When `puml` code block is found it is saved to the buffer for a later requesting of `PlantUML` service and replaced on the diagram's uuid in markdown file.
+When `puml` code block is found it is saved to the buffer for a later request of PlantUML service.
+In this step, we replace `puml` block with the uuid in markdown file.

 **NOTE** you must set `puml` keyword as an indicator that the plant uml is located in the block.

 After all pages are parsed, `plantuml` plugin requests PlantUML service with the buffer of diagrams.
 After responses are received, the package